THE KINDERGARTEN PROGRAM

-Every Niagara Catholic elementary school will hold a Kindergarten Open House and Registration event on November 20, 2019.
+Every Niagara Catholic elementary school will hold a Kindergarten Open House and Registration Day in November and in February.

 A child must be four years of age by December 31st in a given year in order to be eligible to start school.

 Registration is always available online.
 Early registration allows parents to make arrangements for child care and transportation, and helps schools get an advance look at class sizes to ensure staff are in place for the start of the year.
 Visit our registration page for more information.